UEFA Euro 2008: Group D

-Knockout phase
+Knockout stage

-The knockout phase was different from that of past tournaments.
+The knockout stage was different from that of past tournaments.
 Teams in groups A and B were separated from teams in groups C and D until the final.
-This meant that two teams who meet in the same group would meet again in the semi finals instead of the final if they got this far.
-Also, in another major change, for the first time in a European Championship, only two venues (St. Jakob-Park, Basel and Ernst-Happel-Stadion, Vienna—the two largest of the eight stadiums used) were used for the seven matches in the knockout phase of the tournament.
+This meant that two teams who meet in the same group would meet again in the semi-finals instead of the final if they got this far.
+Also, in another major change, for the first time in a European Championship, only two venues (St. Jakob-Park, Basel and Ernst-Happel-Stadion, Vienna—the two largest of the eight stadiums used) were used for the seven matches in the knockout stage of the tournament.

 As with every tournament since UEFA Euro 1984, there was no third place play-off.

 All times are local, CEST (UTC+2).